Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-, or crabs, are tiny bugs that live and feed on blood in your genital area.
+, or crabs, are tiny bugs that live on blood in your genital area.
 They are tan, gray, or brown, and are about the size of a sesame seed.
 They lay eggs (nits) and attach the eggs to body hair.
 Pubic lice are spread through direct contact.
 For example, sharing clothing or bedding with someone who has lice.
 You can also get lice if you have sex with someone who has lice.

 Common symptoms include the following:

 - Severe itching that may be worse at night

 - Red marks or swollen areas near the hair strands

 - Your pubic lice do not go away, even after treatment.

 - The lice bites become filled with pus or crusty, or your skin has a bad smell.